-Virtual reality is known by many names, including 360 video, immersive video, spherical video, and augmented reality, and can also be abbreviated as VR or AR.
+Virtual reality is known by many names, including 360 video, immersive video, spherical video, and augmented reality.
+Abbreviations include VR or AR.
 It allows for a user to immerse themselves in a virtual environment using technology.
-Videos are shot with multidirectional cameras from every angle, and put together using a technique called video stitching.
+Videos are shot with multidirectional cameras from every angle.
+They are then put together using a technique called video stitching.
 Virtual reality allows for a user to be completely immersed in an environment, while augmented reality allows for a blending of virtual reality and the real world.

 Downloading the audio tour

-There are several different audio tours available for the 9/11 Museum, including an audio description tour specifically designed for the visually impaired, with audio tracks organized by exhibit.
-In order to access the audio tours, users must download the museum app and then download the app data after installing- I strongly recommend doing this over wifi because of the large file size.
+There are several different audio tours available for the 9/11 Museum.
+This includes an audio description tour specifically designed for the visually impaired, with audio tracks organized by exhibit.
+In order to access the audio tours, users must download the museum app and then download the app data after installing.
+I strongly recommend doing this over wifi because of the large file size.
 The app is VoiceOver and TalkBack compatible, so users can easily locate the audio description tour and play it as needed.
-The app is free and can be downloaded for iOS on the App Store here and for Android on Google Play here.
-Read more about audio description here.

 The 9/11 Museum Virtual Tour

-The 9/11 Museum has their own virtual tour on their website that can be watched like a video.
-While users can’t really interact with exhibits, they can see the inside of the museum and its layout as the slow-moving cameras glide down the museum halls.
+The 9/11 Museum has their own virtual tour on their website in video format.
+While users can’t interact with exhibits, they can see the inside of the museum and its layout as the slow-moving cameras glide down halls.
 This would be a great way to prepare for a virtual reality tour of the museum or to get an idea for what order to visit the exhibits in.
-Check out the 9/11 Museum virtual tour on the museum website here.

 Viewing select exhibits with Google Expeditions

-While not all parts of the museum are available, select exhibits are available to be viewed in the Google Expeditions app.
-I found that this app was perfect for viewing the art and photographs on the walls of the museum, especially the “In Memoriam” exhibit which has wall-to-wall photos of the victims.
+While not all parts of the museum are available, select exhibits are available in the Google Expeditions app.
+I found that this app was perfect for viewing the art and photographs on the walls of the museum.
+This was especially true for the “In Memoriam” exhibit which has wall-to-wall photos of the victims.
 There are also text descriptions of the individual exhibits that are compatible with VoiceOver and Select-to-Speak.
-The expedition can be viewed by searching “9/11” in the Google Expeditions app.
-Read more about Google Expeditions in my virtual reality post here.
+View the expedition by searching “9/11” in the Google Expeditions app.

 Additional exhibits with Google Maps

-An additional virtual reality tour was created that allows users to walk through the exhibit halls and view them at their own pace, though some exhibit areas are blurred out.
-Luckily, the audio description guide fills in many of the gaps so that users can have a basic visual reference as they listen to the audio description.
-Check out the virtual tour on Google Maps here.
+An additional virtual reality tour allows users to walk through the exhibit halls, though select areas are blurry.
+Luckily, the audio description guide fills in many of the gaps so that users can have a basic visual reference.

 Touring the memorial with Google Maps

-Thanks to a partnership with Google Maps, users can get a 360-degree view of the 9/11 Memorial without any obstructions or other distractions.
-Using their computer arrow keys or touch screen gestures, users can walk alongside the memorial and zoom in to read the names engraved.
-The audio description tour is a perfect complement to the memorial, and I found it fascinating to listen to the descriptions on my iPad as I navigated the tour on my computer.
-Check out the link to the memorial tour here.
+Thanks to a partnership with Google Maps, users can get a 360-degree view of the 9/11 Memorial.
+Using their computer arrow keys or touch screen gestures, users can walk alongside the memorial.
+They can also zoom in to read the names engraved.
+The audio description tour is a perfect complement to the memorial.
+I found it fascinating to listen to the descriptions on my iPad as I navigated the tour on my computer.

 Locating other images